Fall 2022 Cohort Application Deadline - October 2, 2022

 - Experiment, learn and validate

-Through this 20-week training program offered during the fall 2021 and winter 2022 sessions, researchers can reduce the time to translate a promising idea from the laboratory to the marketplace as they will acquire the mindset, knowledge, and skills necessary to translate their knowledge into potential technology commercialization and startup ventures.
+Through this 20-week training program offered during the Fall 2022 session, researchers can reduce the time to translate a promising idea from the laboratory to the marketplace as they will acquire the mindset, knowledge, and skills necessary to translate their knowledge into potential technology commercialization and startup ventures.

 - Teams of 2-4 members can apply.

-- Each team will be comprised of: 1-3 McGill current graduate student (Master’s or PhD or post-doc), 1 McGill principal investigator (professor), 1 industry/entrepreneurial expert (assigned mentor).
+- Each team will be comprised of: 1-3 McGill current graduate student (Master’s or PhD or post-doc), 1-2 McGill principal/co-investigators (professors), 1 industry/entrepreneurial expert (assigned mentor).
 Teams submit details, in particular the feasibility and viability of the research they want to commercialize, through a webform application.

 - A commitment towards attending and participating in all the classes, using the software, and executing the project work is required (estimate minimum 5 hours/week).